virtualcommons/foraging/README.md

 `git clone https://github.com/virtualcommons/foraging.git` or [download and unpack the latest release](https://github.com/virtualcommons/foraging/releases)
 * customize `build.properties` from the `build.properties.example` file.
 At a minimum, make sure you set the `server.address` to the IP address or fully qualified hostname of the machine you are using to serve this application
-* add configuration files to `src/main/resources/configuration`, see the [configuration wiki](https://github.com/virtualcommons/foraging/wiki/Configuration) for more details.
+* add configuration files to `src/main/resources/configuration`, see the [wiki's Configuration page](https://github.com/virtualcommons/foraging/wiki/Configuration) for more details.

 #### use docker-compose

-* `docker-compose run --service-ports experiment` will build an image and start an experiment server listening on port 16001 and an nginx webserver listening on port 8080 to deliver the foraging client and facilitator applications via Java WebStart at `http://<server.address>:8080/` for the client and `http://<server.address>:8080/facilitator.jnlp` for the facilitator.
+* `docker-compose run --service-ports experiment` will build an Docker image and start two containers: an experiment server listening on port 16001 and an nginx webserver listening on port 8080 to deliver the foraging client and facilitator applications via Java WebStart.
+The relevant URLs are `http://<server.address>:8080/` to start a WebStart client and
+  `http://<server.address>:8080/facilitator.jnlp` to start a WebStart facilitator.
+* *Back up your data:*  you are done running an experiment, make sure you back up the binary data saved in `experiment-data`.
+You can convert the binary data to a variety of plaintext files via `docker-compose run data` or customize the statistics you see by writing a custom `SaveFileProcessor` and adding it to `ForagingSaveFileConverter`. via
+`ant
-* to clean up everything, run `docker-compose down`
+* Run `docker-compose down` to clean up your docker images when you're done.

 #### or install everything locally